PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * ```8.```xxx...eyyy...
 * ```9.```xxx...eyyy...

-In binary, because we only have two characters, the only non-zero value in front of the binary point is of the form:
+In binary, because there are only have two characters, the only non-zero value in front of the binary point is of the form:

 * ```1.```xxx...eyyy...

-Therefore since all floating point numbers start with ```1.```, to conserve memory we don't encode this first digit and hence would just encode the trailing xxx... after the binary point:
+Therefore since all floating point numbers start with ```1.```, to conserve memory this first digit isn't encoded.
+Onl the trailing xxx... after the binary point is encoded:

 Let's have a look at the number: